rodri-r/simple-website-on-akash/README.md

 accept:
           - example.com
 ```
-- Go to dnschecker.org and get your provider's ip, by inserting your provider domain, which can be found in Akash Console, under the leases tab.
+-- Go to dnschecker.org and get your provider's ip, by inserting your provider domain, which can be found in Akash Console, under the leases tab.
-- Get a Cloudflare account.
+-- Get a Cloudflare account.
-- Go to your Domain provider and point your domain's dns to your Cloudfare DNS.
+-- Go to your Domain provider and point your domain's dns to your Cloudfare DNS.
-- Go to Cloudflare and point your DNS to your provider's ip
+-- Go to Cloudflare and point your DNS to your provider's ip

+- The front page of a website has been included.